rundeck/rundeck/docs/en/administration/10-authorization.md

 Table: Project scope specific resource actions

 Note: see [Node resource properties](authorization.html#node-resource-properties) for more node resource properties for authorization.

+Note: `runAs` and `killAs` actions only apply to certain API endpoints, and allow running jobs or adhoc executions or killing executions to be performed with a different username attached as the author of the action.
+See [Rundeck API - Running a Job](../api/index.html#running-a-job).

 Recall that defining rules for a resource type is done in this way: